 Your Number One work responsibility is to attract and retain customers.
 So how do you do that?
-Think like the customer.
+Be the customer.
 When your customer interacts with you, you are not an individual.
 To the customer, you are your company.
 And as the company, you cannot begin to satisfy customers until you remove all the dissatisfiers.
 That means removing forbidden phrases.
 Forbidden phrases are those which could potentially give a customer a poor impression of you and your company.
 Here are just a few:

 “I’m new here.”
 “I’m in training.”
 “It’s my first day.”
 Think like the customer.
 If he is going to pay you his hard-earned money, does he want to be served by a rookie?
 If you were the customer, you would want to be served by the most knowledgeable person within the company.
 Your customer is no different.